Reality Therapy: Empowering Change in Life

 “Glasser emphasized that people who take responsibility for their own behavior and avoid placing blame on the past or on outside forces achieve a higher degree of mental health than those attributing their problems to parental influence, society, or their own past experiences.
 He asserted that behavior involves choices and that there are options available for most people in most circumstances.
 Consequently, the objective of counseling and psychotherapy should be measurable behavioral change, not merely insight into and understanding of past events or current unconscious drives” (Wubbolding, 2011).

 In an thread on a discussion board, a man presented to the group that his life had no purpose and he asked the group to provide him with ways he could gain more purpose in his life.
 Members of the group quickly jumped to action providing numerous options for adding purpose to life.
 Each suggestion was discredited by this man for one reason or another.
 The whole discussion appeared as a game.
-However, what this man effectively accomplished was to project his need onto the group rather than engaging in the difficult work of adding meaning to his life.
+However, what this man effectively accomplished was to project his need onto the group rather than taking personal responsibility to create meaning in his life.

 Shift of Responsibility to Therapist